mmga-lab/sedona-spatialbench/docs/datasets-generators.md

 These options let you tailor the spatial skew to your benchmarking needs.

-See the distributions page to learn more about the supported spatial distributions, the parameters that control them, and how they impact the data.
+See the [SpatialBench Data Distributions](spatialbench-distributions.md) page to learn more about the supported spatial distributions, the parameters that control them, and how they impact the data.

 ## Data generators